iAndyHD3/WSLiveEditor/README.md

 - The `close` key if set to true will close the connection with the websocket client

 # Example
-Spawn a defalt block at a random hard coded x position.
-The reomve group will be 9999
+Spawn a default block at a random hard coded x position.
+The remove group will be 9999

 ```js
 const WebSocket = require('ws');